jepusto/scdhlm/cran-comments.md

 * Corrected a unit test that led to an error in the CRAN MKL test.
 * Modified one of the example datasets for consistency with a published analysis.
+* Revised the pre-processing function for consistency with published examples.

 ## Test environments